adcwa/mcp-gateway2/README.md

 - `GET /api/http-interfaces/:id/versions`: Get all versions of an HTTP interface
 - `GET /api/http-interfaces/:id/versions/:version`: Get a specific version of an HTTP interface
 - `GET /api/http-interfaces/:id/openapi`: Get OpenAPI specification for an HTTP interface
+- `POST /api/http-interfaces/from-curl`: Create a new HTTP interface from a curl command

 ### MCP Servers